 Aberystwyth is a vibrant town on the west coast of Wales.
 Famous for its student life, it's also a great place for a day out with the family when you stay with us at Quay West Holiday Park.
 Let's see what there is do.

-Our Quay West Holiday Park lies right in the heart of Cardigan Bay where the sea meets the countryside.
+Our Quay West Holiday Park lies right in the heart of Cardigan Bay where the sea meets the countryside in a glorious splay of colours.
 If you're looking to head out for things to do in New Quay and nearby Aberaeron, we've got your covered.

 Aberaeron is one of the best places in Wales to bring your dog along for the ride.
 Here we go through all that's great about this picturesque town that's nestled on Cardigan Bay.